 And I also know we all have at least one friend whose wardrobe and style we admire.
 So why not gather your friends and organize a clothes swap?

-This way, you’re still getting new items in your wardrobe, which you can pretty much bet are going to be really good additions.
+This way, you’re still getting new items in your wardrobe.
+And you can pretty much bet they are going to be really good additions.

 Swap parties can be particularly constructive when you’re looking to reduce the size of your closet.
 And if you want to minimize your own, try to stick to the one-in, one-out rule!
 Which means don’t bring back more than you brought to the party.

 And who knows?
-You may just get a couple of those fabulous pieces you’re always complimenting your friend for (and they might just get the same!)
+You may just get a couple of those fabulous pieces you’re always complimenting your friend for.
+And they might just get the same!
+Win-win.